-7. The following terms used in IEPS 1 are defined in the Framework for International Education Pronouncements:
+7. The following terms used in IEPS 1 are defined in the Framework for International Education Standards for Professional Accountants and the IAESB Glossary of Terms:

 Assessment-all forms of tests of professional competence, whether in writing or otherwise, including examinations, carried out at any time throughout the learning process.